353 total views, 1 views today

 Summer without alcohol is so much fun.
 No one will forget about their friends the day after!
 But have you thought about the publicity campaigns for alcoholic beverages?

-Now bear with me: A new study confirms the connection between alcoholic beverages’ promotion and drinking during adolescence.
-A study published in the scientific magazine Addiction concludes that “the exposition to several types of alcohol commercialisation, is associated both to quantity as well as consumption frequency between teenagers in Europe.”
+Now bear with me/ A new study confirms the connection between alcoholic beverages’ promotion and drinking during adolescence.
+A study concludes that: ‘the exposition to several types of alcohol commercialisation, is associated both to quantity as well as consumption frequency between teenagers in Europe.’

 Sadly, there is yet to be a cause-effect connection strong enough to force a legislation change.
 But the results are clearly a cause of concern.
 It is, at least primordial, to face this reality.